OttoKlaasen/ESP8266-improved-WIFI-connect-code-for-multiple-SSID/README.md

 The example file shows the code.....

-It shows also how to do a DHCP dynamic adress or a static address to be assigned to your ESP3266 device.
+It shows also how to do a DHCP dynamic address or a static address to be assigned to your ESP3266 device.